ETIMC/Report/typst/sections/Sprint 5.typ

 #import "@preview/subpar:0.2.2"
-#import "@preview/subpar:0.2.2"
 = Sprint 5: _Two Controllers, Soldering and even More Instruments_
-To evaluate upon the idea of collaborative play (Requirement 1, @table:usabilityRequirements), and to contain the newly ordered PCBs (@sec:orderingPCBS), and to contain the newly ordered PCBs (@sec:orderingPCBS), a second chassis was designed with, among other things, improved standoffs.
+To evaluate upon the idea of collaborative play (Requirement 1, @table:usabilityRequirements), and to contain the newly ordered PCBs (@sec:orderingPCBS), a second chassis was designed with, among other things, improved standoffs.
 Furthermore, the NFC card slot and reader holder were revised for better usability and print reliability.
 Aesthetic upgrades for the chassis included custom keycaps and a decorated lid.
 More instruments were added, though additional NFC cards were unavailable prompting a temporary fix.
-Two new PCBs were assembled using lower-profile potentiometers to avoid display obstruction as requested by  paticipanttest participants (@sec:test4)– and allowing for a cohesive experience for all future  paticipanttest participants.
+Two new PCBs were assembled using lower-profile potentiometers to avoid display obstruction as requested by test participants (@sec:test4)– and allowing for a cohesive experience for all future test participants.

 == CAD
 === Controller
 During testing, the participants preferred the knobs resting on top of the lid (@sec:test4).
-Furthermore, one participant had had noted that the currently used potentiometers obstructed the display.
+Furthermore, one participant had noted that the currently used potentiometers obstructed the display.
 As a result, the potentiometers on the PCB were replaced with lower-profile versions, and the knobs were redesigned accordingly to match the new dimensions.

 To support cooperative play (Requirement 1, @table:usabilityRequirements) in the upcoming test session, a second chassis was needed.
 Prior use of the original chassis revealed several design limitations, which were addressed before printing the new version.
 Notably, the standoffs were redesigned to be taller and to include integrated threaded cylinders for mounting the PCB, removing the need for separate 3D-printed screws and spacers.